 Water is life.
-But when water is unsafe and sanitation non-existent, water can kill.
-Globally, waterborne illnesses are a leading cause of death for children under five, killing nearly 1,000 children every day.
+But when water is unsafe and sanitation nonexistent, water can kill.

-UNICEF works in more than 100 countries to improve access to safe, clean water and sanitation facilities.
-Whether by delivering clean water after a disaster or promoting safe hygiene practices in schools and communities, UNICEF is on the ground helping children in need.
+UNICEF works in more than 100 countries to provide safe water, sanitation and hygiene services (WASH) to the world's most vulnerable communities, whether by delivering safe water after a disaster or promoting proper hygiene practices in schools and communities.

 Through initiatives like Water Security for All, UNICEF seeks to ensure every child has access to sustainable and climate-resilient water services.

 UNICEF accelerated WASH-related interventions at the onset of the coronavirus pandemic to contain the spread, reaching nearly 74 million people with vital supplies like soap and hygiene kits and installing handwashing stations and latrines that supported millions of people.

 Securing adequate water, sanitaiton and hygiene services for households, schools and health care facilities remains core to UNICEF's mission around the world.